 Tranexamic acid is an antifibrinolytic agent and is commonly used for heavy menstrual bleeding.

 The mechanism of action of tranexamic acid in dermatological disorders is not fully understood.
-In melasma, the hypothesised mechanism of action of tranexamic acid includes the shrinkage of dermal vasculature and reduced melanin synthesis by altering the interaction of keratinocytes and melanocytes [1,2].
+In melasma, the hypothesised mechanism of action of tranexamic acid includes the shrinkage of dermal vasculature and reduced melanin synthesis by altering the interaction of keratinocytes and melanocytes and reducing tyrosinase activity [1,2].
 In hereditary angioedema, tranexamic acid is thought to inhibit the bradykinin pathway .

 Contraindications to the use of tranexamic acid include: